phpearth/docs/.github/CONTRIBUTING.md

 Documentation is organized using a custom yet simple and effective folder structure.
 Each folder indicates a documentation section and each `README.md` file contains a list of chapters for given section.
-When rendered either on GitHub or online, the `README.md` is index file for particular section.
+When rendered either on GitHub or online, the `README.md` is the index file for that particular section.

 ## YAML front matter

-Some contents include the YAML front matter blocks with parameters that define some extra content information.
+Some content includes YAML front matter blocks with parameters that define some extra content information.

 For example: